 115.16 (b) The Offender PREA handouts are written in both English and Spanish format.
 The PREA and Americans with Disabilities Act provisions are documented in policy 1800, Non-English Speaking Offender Program, and indicate the following resources are available for the Offenders: closed captioning, large print material, reading of materials to Offenders by staff, department translator lists, and the language line services.
 Offenders are provided the PREA education pamphlet in their primary language upon request and the auditor reviewed the intake process.
-The auditor interviewed limited English proficient Offenders that indicated gratitude for the language line service.
-They advised using this service in the past and the facility PREA Compliance Manager ensuring the PREA materials were provided in a Spanish format.
+The auditor observed the closed captioning included within the television viewing, and the intake staff reading the PREA pamphlet to the Offenders.
 Agency policy 1800 explains the Non-English-Speaking Offender Program as the following, "The Director of Prisons will designate certain facilities to be housing locations for those offenders unable to speak or understand English.
 All non-English speaking offenders are assigned to these facilities unless the designated facilities cannot satisfy the security, treatment, or other needs of the non-English speaking offender.
-Classification action will document the reasons for the assignment to an alternate facility if the non-English speaking offender is transferred from the designated facility".
+Classification action will document the reasons for the assignment to an alternate facility if the non-English speaking offender is transferred from the designated facility."
 The policy further explains the programming provided to the offenders designated to participate in this program.
-The programs offered are English as a Second Language (ESL), dedicated case managers, and facility signs that provide information and directions to the offender population will be posted in English, Spanish and in the international symbol format.
+The programs offered are English as a Second Language (ESL), and dedicated case managers.

 115.16 (c) The facility provides interpreter services with a language line service known as Language Solutions.
 This company also requires its interpreters to undergo a medical interpreter credentialing process.
 A helpline number is available on the Offender phone lines to report abuse.
 This service is available for Offenders with limited reading skills in both English and Spanish.
+The auditor evaluated the number during the on-site review and an immediate response was provided.
+Email notifications were also received by the PREA Compliance Manager, and this auditor reviewed the confirmations.
 Posters and signs are available throughout the facility in both English and Spanish relating to reporting mechanisms, and prevention techniques.
 Staff training files reviewed indicated training received for managing Offenders at risk of sexual abuse and identified the policy against using Offender interpreters.
+The auditor interviewed 12 random staff and conducted 4 informal staff interviews indicating no concerns regarding offender interpreters and knowledge regarding the facility language line services.
 The staff identified several options to provide interpreting services and advised Offenders are not to be used to interpret.
-Interviews conducted with Offenders included an Offender with a documented limited English proficiency, and a cognitive disability that did not reveal concerns regarding this standard.
+Interviews conducted with Offenders included an Offender with a documented hearing disability, and a cognitive disability that did not reveal concerns regarding this standard.